 Canadian soprano Shantelle Przybylo will join the Washington National Opera’s Domingo-Cafritz Young Artist Program in the spring of 2012.
 This season she will appear with WNO as Zerlina in Don Giovanni (Emerging Artist Performances).
 Ms. Przybylo recently made her professional debut with Tapestry New Opera Company as Nataliya in The Enslavement and Liberation of Oksana G. Other engagements include covering the role of Lillian Alling in Lillian Alling, with the Banff Centre’s Opera as Theatre program.
 Ms. Przybylo made her singing debut in Europe in 2010, performing Zerlina in Don Giovanni with the Centre for Opera Studies in Italy (COSI).
 She has also sung Arminda in La Finta Giardiniera at the Royal Conservatory of Music, Miss Titmouse in Too Many Sopranos and Rose in Street Scene, both of which were produced by UWOpera.
 Ms. Przybylo holds a Master of music performance from the University of Toronto under the mentorship of Lorna MacDonald.
 She is a winner of the 2012 Francis Poulenc prize from the Jeunes Ambassadeurs Lyriques competition.
 This summer Ms. Przybylo will be studying at Wendy Nielsen’s St. Andrews Arts Council Opera Workshop program.
-Check out her interview below as Shantelle opens up and speaks from her heart.
+Read Shantelle’s interview below!

 The best piece of advice I have ever received is to always go for what I believe in.
 My parents gave me this advice and they have always supported me along the way with my choices for my future.